There Are Two Sides To Job Disappointment And One Of Them Is Within Your Control

 “Make it clear that your workload is not realistic.”
 Do this and you won’t have to worry about getting up the courage to quit.
 You’ll be put on a shortlist of those encouraged to take a half-gainer out of the company.
 Since the advent of the downsizings that started in the mid-80s and continue to this day, those who survive are expected to face down bigger and bigger workloads by constantly coming up with creative ideas for cutting the job down to size.
 Resist the urge to cry uncle and be proactive by proposing new ways to do things by prioritizing, breaking a big job into more manageable pieces, borrowing resources, changing work flows, etc.

-, I discussed how work dissatisfaction has resulted from workers having unrealistic expectations of what their jobs and their bosses should be doing for them.
+In a recent post, I discussed how work dissatisfaction has resulted from workers having unrealistic expectations of what their jobs and their bosses should be doing for them.
 There are plenty of ideas in that article for reasonable steps anyone can take to close the “Satisfaction Gap” at work.